 Do you have questions about your executive coaching fees?
-Following is the transcript for the video about calculating the return on investment of executive coaching and justifying your fees:
+Below is the transcript for the video about calculating the return on investment of executive coaching and justifying your fees.

 This is an important topic, because prospective clients will want you to help them sell coaching to their managers and other sponsors.
 Enjoy!…..

 Many coaches ask, “How do I show clients the Return on Investment (ROI) of coaching?” or “How can I help my prospective clients justify the cost of coaching to their managers/sponsors?”

 The smart way to show clients the ROI of coaching is to coach them through the calculation.

 First, you have some headwinds because there are lots of studies now that have documented the value of coaching.

 The International Coach Federation (ICF) has provided a number of studies showing the coaching usually generates a ROI of between $4 and $8 for every dollar invested.

 Benefits of coaching reported by companies include: increased productivity, quality, improved customer service and reduced customer complaints, improved retention (especially by those receiving coaching), and bottom-line profitability.